shyam-dev30/Cost_Optimization_by_identifying_Stale_Resources/README.md

 # aws-cost-optimization-stale-resources
-Cost Optimization by identifying stale resources like snapshots and remove them.
+A Python-based AWS Lambda solution to identify and optimize stale resources in EC2.